theScottyJam/moat-maker/README.md

 This project strives to follow a number of code-quality standards to keep the tool flexible and useful for anyone who needs it.
 For you, this means you can expect this project to be:
 * **Lightweight:** To keep out the bloat, this project has a zero-dependencies policy.
 * **Stable:** Aside from bug-fixes or rare exceptions, once a behavior is public, it's not coming back out.
 If, for whatever reason your codebase breaks after an update, please [let us know](https://github.com/theScottyJam/moat-maker/issues/new) so it can be addressed.
 (NOTE: This principle only applies once Moat Maker is out of beta.
 Expect frequent changes to the API until then).
 * **Fast:** The hand-built parser is designed to be fast.
-And the built-in caching system (available in a soon-to-come release) will cause the parsing step to be skipped entirely when the same template string is re-used.
+And the built-in caching system will cause the parsing step to be skipped entirely when the same template string is re-used.
 * **Supported:** Bugs or feature suggestions?
 Please leave your thoughts in a [github issue](https://github.com/theScottyJam/moat-maker/issues/new).
 Every raised issue will be responded to and handled appropriately.
 * **Open Source:** This project is licensed under the [MIT](https://github.com/theScottyJam/moat-maker/blob/main/LICENSE) license.
 Feel free to do with it as you wish.